 Student members will be medical students attending a UK or Irish medical school.

-ALLIED HEALTHCARE PROFESSIONAL MEMBERSHIP
+SCIENTIST AND ALLIED HEALTHCARE PROFESSIONAL MEMBERSHIP

 HONORARY OVERSEAS MEMBERSHIP